 Visit this page to see a calendar of upcoming meetings.

 Funding available at 75% for projects such as:

 - Gravel farm roads

 - Field borders

 Working together to protect your soil.

 EMSWCD is excited to launch Erosion Solutions, a program specifically designed to help nurseries deal with the unique challenges that they face when it comes to soil erosion.
 We will work closely with each nursery to plan and fund custom solutions to address erosion from their fields.
-All while taking extra care to minimize disruption to operations.
+All without creating extra labor or interfering with operations.

 Contact Aaron Guffey at (503) 935-5362 or firstname.lastname@example.org for more information.